BYUSilverFund/sf-data-pipelines-ibkr/README.md

 - Let's Encrypt's Certbot does not issue certificates for local testing because it requires a publicly resolvable domain name to verify ownership.
 However, for local testing, you can generate certificates using self-signed certificates.
 - On the production server, the Certbot container will manage certificates.
-- For development, use OpenSSL to create certificates and place them in `/certbot/www` (or the directory defined in the `docker-compose.yaml` file under the Nginx service volumes).
+- For local development, you will need to use OpenSSL to create certificates.
+Alternatively, you can comment out the SSL server section in your `nginx.conf` file, or simply exclude the Nginx and Certbot containers from your Docker Compose setup.
+These components are only required for production environments where HTTPS and certificate management are necessary.